Skip to main content

 • JSON NAV allows you to choose how your program detects errors.
 By default, all error properties are included in each response – unless you override this behavior as shown in the example.

-• The example omits the error object in all responses and omitting the error object makes it easier for statically typed languages, such as C, C++, Java, C#, and VB, because they prefer properties to always be present.
+• The example omits the error object in all responses which makes it easier for statically typed languages, such as C, C++, Java, C#, and VB, because they prefer properties to always be present.
 To help these languages, the "errorCode", "errorMessage", and "errorData" properties are always present whether there is an error or not.

 Example